brendondalaba/tldr-bible/src/content/bible/22-song-of-solomon.md

 group: 'Wisdom Literature'
 ---

-# Song of Solomon
-*The God Who Delights in Covenant Love*

-> “I am my beloved’s and my beloved is mine.” — **Song of Solomon 6:3**

-Song of Solomon (also called *Song of Songs*) is a poetic celebration of love between a bride and her groom.
-It honors romantic love as a gift from God — pure, passionate, and committed — while also symbolizing the deeper spiritual love between God and His people.

----

 ## Overview
 Written as a dialogue between a bride (the Shulammite woman) and her beloved (often seen as Solomon), this book paints love as something sacred and beautiful when expressed within the boundaries of commitment.
 On a spiritual level, it reflects Christ’s love for His Church — personal, faithful, and full of delight.